-Guidelines for selecting a patient for radiography – Canadian C-spine rule
+Guidelines for selecting a patient for radiography are as per Canadian C-spine rule.

-CT is superior to plain radiography and is indicated immediately if:
+CT is superior to plain radiography and is indicated immediately when

 - The patient had a Glasgow coma scale <13

-MRI can distinguish hematoma from oedema, which can have prognostic importance.
+MRI can distinguish hematoma from edema, which can have prognostic importance.

-Not routinely done.
-This is indicated if MRI is not available or contraindicated or patient is not able to tolerate MRI
+CT myelo is not routinely done.
+This is indicated if MRI is not available or contraindicated or the patient is not able to tolerate MRI.

 Treatment of Whiplash Injuries